 Planning for a visioning process and custom workshop design to enable stakeholders to come to consensus on a preferred palette of space types and help craft the right mix

-For the new LInC Learning Innovation Center at Oregon State University, the visioning process was organized around two pedagogy charrettes.
+For the new “LInC” Learning Innovation Center building at Oregon State University, the visioning process was organized around two pedagogy charrettes.
 We collaborated on design of a custom card workshop tool that helped facilitate the adoption of radically new space models, which applied active learning design principles to teaching large scale classes, bringing the instructor closer to students.
-The building designed by Bora Architects reflects the early consensus of participants to have a rich mix of teaching space types, a blending of informal and formal learning spaces, and integration of teaching and learning support services staff into the top floor of the building.
+The building design by Bora Architects reflects the early consensus of participants to have a rich mix of teaching space types, a blending of informal and formal learning spaces, and integration of teaching and learning support services staff into the top floor of the building.

 Support for Pedagogy Transformation